 top of page

+My‑re’s thighs burned with pain, and her muscles quivered with fatigue.
+Stooping over and placing her hands on her knees, My‑re panted hard to catch her breath.
+She wiped the sweat from her face, licked the salty sweat from her lips, and tried to shake and rub the soreness from her legs.
+The Grey Wand radiated light from the tip, her only light source.
 She stood on a marble sarcophagus embedded in the floor.
 A master stone carver had elaborately decorated the cover.
 She raised the wand high into the air to light her underground surroundings.
 She stood at the edge of hundreds of more tombs in the ground, each covered with a rectangular stone slab.
-The mausoleum’s pillars reached into the darkness in all directions, well beyond the light source of the wand.
-The immeasurable darkness hid tombs without number.
-She was in a necropolis, a city of the dead.
-There were no paths to escape.
+The mausoleum’s pillars reached into the darkness in all directions, well beyond the wand’s light source.
+The immeasurable darkness hid tombs without numbers.
+Placed in a necropolis, a city of the dead, it offered no paths to escape.

-She resigned to herself that she was going to die, horribly.
-Her body spent and her mind dulled.
+The mass of undead rushed toward My‑re like waves in the sea.
+She saw no escape.
+Alone, she resigned to herself that she would die, horribly.
+Her body spent, and her mind dulled.
 She had never felt so helpless.
-She thought about dropping the Grey Wand and let the Lake of Mist monster have what it wanted.
+She thought about dropping the Grey Wand and letting the Lake of Mists’ monster have what it wanted.
 Maybe it would end more quickly if she didn’t resist.
-She was so tired and the thought of eternal rest seemed appealing.
+Beyond exhausted, she thought the idea of eternal rest seemed appealing.

 “I’ll let you in on a little secret.
 I like running,” My‑re quipped.